ptsteadman/notebook/notes/react-threejs.md

-# Webpack, React and Three.js Notes
+# Webpack and React  Notes

 `react-three-renderer` is a much better library, mostly because of the excellent examples.

 ### Webpack General

 Webpack doesn't throw an error when you don't have a loader installed?